 Operators of the following vehicles are exempt from Oregon use fuel licensing requirements:

 • Vehicles operating under a valid Oregon DOT Commercial or Apportioned license plate, an Oregon Weight Receipt and Tax Identifier, or temporary permit or pass through which weight-mile taxes are paid on all Oregon miles.

 • Farm tractors and other implements of husbandry that are only incidentally operated or moved over Oregon highways.

-• Vehicles with a combined gross weight of 26,000 pounds or less that use fuel purchased from a seller who collects the Oregon tax at the time of sale.
+• Vehicles with a combined gross weight of 26,000 pounds or less when use fuel is purchased from a seller who collects the Oregon tax at the time of sale.

-• Motor homes and recreational vehicles that use fuel purchased from a seller who collects the tax at the time of sale.
+• Motor homes and recreational vehicles when use fuel is purchased from a seller who collects the tax at the time of sale.